Robert Kagan: Career

-A profile in The Guardian described Kagan as being "uncomfortable" with the 'neocon' title, and stated that "he insists he is 'liberal' and 'progressive' in a distinctly American tradition."
+A profile in The Guardian described Kagan as being “uncomfortable” with the “neocon” title, and stated that “he insists he is ‘liberal’ and ‘progressive’ in a distinctly American tradition.”

-In 2008, Kagan wrote an article titled "Neocon Nation: Neoconservatism, c.
-1776" for World Affairs, describing the main components of American neoconservatism as a belief in the rectitude of applying US moralism to the world stage, support for the US to act alone, the promotion of American-style liberty and democracy in other countries, the belief in American hegemony, the confidence in US military power, and a distrust of international institutions.
-According to Kagan, his foreign-policy views are "deeply rooted in American history and widely shared by Americans".
+In 2008, Kagan wrote an article titled “Neocon Nation: Neoconservatism, c.
+1776” for World Affairs, describing the main components of American neoconservatism as a belief in the rectitude of applying U.S. moralism to the world stage, support for the U.S. to act alone, the promotion of American-style liberty and democracy in other countries, the belief in American hegemony, confidence in U.S. military power, and a distrust of international institutions.
+According to Kagan, his foreign-policy views are “deeply rooted in American history and widely shared by Americans”.

-In 2006, Kagan wrote that Russia and China are the greatest "challenge liberalism faces today": "Nor do Russia and China welcome the liberal West's efforts to promote liberal politics around the globe, least of all in regions of strategic importance to them. ...
-Unfortunately, al-Qaeda may not be the only challenge liberalism faces today, or even the greatest."
-In a February 2017 essay for Foreign Policy, Kagan argued that U.S. post-Cold War retrenchment in global affairs has emboldened Russia and China, "the two great revisionist powers," and will eventually lead to instability and conflict.
+In 2006, Kagan wrote that Russia and China are the greatest “challenge liberalism faces today”: “Nor do Russia and China welcome the liberal West's efforts to promote liberal politics around the globe, least of all in regions of strategic importance to them. ...
+Unfortunately, al-Qaeda may not be the only challenge liberalism faces today, or even the greatest.”
+In a February 2017 essay for Foreign Policy, Kagan argued that U.S. post-Cold War retrenchment in global affairs has emboldened Russia and China, “the two great revisionist powers”, and will eventually lead to instability and conflict.

-In October 2018, Kagan said, "Unless are you willing to punish" Saudi Arabia for the assassination of Jamal Khashoggi, "then they own you."
+In October 2018, Kagan said, “Unless you are willing to punish” Saudi Arabia for the assassination of Jamal Khashoggi, “then they own you.”